 \section{Discussion}

 CRC surveys are used in situations where experts and policymakers do not agree on the size of the target population.
+Therefore the empirical credibility of population size estimates hinges on the credibility of the statistical (in)dependence assumptions between samples used.
 Usually independent random sampling requires a ``sampling frame'' from which exact or approximate unit sampling probabilities can be computed.
-When the size of the target population is truly unknown, construction of a well-defined sampling frame can be problematic.
-CRC surveys involve more than one such sample from the target population.
-When the sampling frame for each survey is ill-defined, it can be difficult to guarantee independence of samples, or to estimate the nature of dependence between samples.
-Current statistical procedures to estimate the population size may suffer from the biases caused by unknown dependence between samples, whose directions and magnitudes are unknown.
-For example, \citet{schouten1994capture} conclude that capture-recapture methods may not be useful for everyday surveillance of completeness in cancer registration in part due to its inability to deal with the violation of sample independence. \citet{hook2000accuracy} empirically demonstrated a systematic bias in population size estimates in CRC models with independence assumptions by using a CRC study with 5 samples.
-Furthermore, no model selection or model averaging techniques can avoid these biases, since each model candidate they operate on depends on such assumptions to some extent.
+When the size of the target population is truly unknown, the construction of a well-defined sampling frame can be difficult or impossible.
+CRC surveys involve several such samples from the target population.
+When the sampling frame for each survey is ill-defined, it can be difficult to guarantee (in)dependence structures of samples, or to estimate the nature of dependence between samples.